-Methadone HCl 0.5-1 mg/kg bodyweight, IV, SC or IM (corresponding to 0.05 to 0.1 ml/kg)
+Methadone HCl 0.5-1 mg/kg, IV, SC or IM Combinations e.g.:

-Combinations e.g.:

-- Methadone HCl 0.5 mg/kg bodyweight, IV (corresponding to 0.05 ml/kg) + e.g. midazolam or diazepam. - Induction with propofol, maintenance with isoflurane in oxygen. - Methadone HCl 0.5 mg/kg bodyweight, IV (corresponding to 0.05 ml/kg), + e.g acepromazine Induction with thiopentone or propofol to effect, maintenance with isoflurane in oxygen or induction with diazepam and ketamine. - Methadone HCl 0.5 -1.0 mg/kg bodyweight, IV or IM (corresponding to 0.05 to 0.1 ml/kg), + α_2 -agonist (e.g. xylazine or medetomidine).
-Induction with propofol, maintenance with isoflurane in oxygen in combination with fentanyl or total intravenous anaesthesia (TIVA) protocol: maintenance with propofol in combination with fentanyl.

-TIVA protocol: induction propofol, to effect.
-Maintenance with propofol and remifentanil.
-Chemical-physical compatibility has only been demonstrated for dilutions 1:5 with the following solutions for infusion: sodium chloride 0.9 %, Ringer's solution, Ringer's lactate solution and glucose 5 %.
+- Methadone HCl 0.5 mg/kg, IV + e.g. midazolam or diazepam Induction with propofol, maintenance on isoflurane in oxygen. - Methadone HCl 0.5 mg/kg + e.g acepromazine Induction with thiopentone or propofol to effect, maintenance on isoflurane in oxygen or induction with diazepam and ketamine • Methadone HCl 0.5 -1.0 mg/kg, IV or IM + α2-agonist (e.g. xylazine or medetomidine) Induction with propofol, maintenance with isoflurane in combination with fentanyl or total intravenous anaesthesia (TIVA) protocol: maintenance with propofol in combination with fentanyl TIVA protocol: induction propofol, to effect.
+Maintenance with propofol and remifentanil Chemical-physical compatibility has only been demonstrated for dilutions 1:5 with the following solutions for infusion: sodium chloride 0.9%, Ringer solution, and glucose 5%.
 Cats: